ClintBaker/ClintBaker/README.md

 - 🧑‍💻 I'm a full stack Javascript developer
 - 🏪 I have experience developing Shopify websites
 - 🏌️‍♂️ I love to play golf

-- Give me a follow to stay up to date with my projects
+Reach out or give me a follow to stay up to date with my projects!